krakken190/Resume-Scorer-against-JD-and-Tailoring/README.md

 3.  **Set Up OpenAI API Key:**
     * You will need an OpenAI API key to use the resume analysis and tailoring features.
     * Create a file named `api_key.txt` in the root directory of your project.
-    * Paste your OpenAI API key into this file. **(Important: Keep this file secure and do not commit it to public repositories if you are using version control.)**
+    * Paste your OpenAI API key into this file.
     * Alternatively, you can set the API key as an environment variable.

 4.  **Run the Application:** Execute the Flask application using the following command in your terminal: